 After you register BangaloreOne should send a confirmation email.
 They don’t.

-The page which captures all the details of the notice, driver’s license can be improved a lot more.
+The page which captures all the details of the notice, the driver’s license can be improved a lot more.

 Shouldn’t they capture the driver’s license number?
 What is the point in capturing just the name and address?
 I can fill all bogus details.